spyrgalaz/DNN/README.md

 ### Using Deep Neural Network to predict Loss of Ignition (LOI) in Rotary Kiln with TensorFlow
   Loss of Ignition along with reactivity are  critical parameters which control how fast a material reacts in a range of applications.
-  In this project a tool is developed in order to  predict LOI as output  from Chemical Composition, Fuel Consumptions of P.C., lpg and Feed Rate as inputs.
+  In this project a tool is developed in order to  predict LOI.Chemical Composition, Consumptions of P.C. - lpg and Feed Rate were selected as input parameters.
 TensorFlow with TensorBoard are used.

  Tensorboard graphic model